-If an object acquired by dlopen(3X) refers to a global symbol, the runtime linker must locate this symbol from the pool of objects that make up the process.
-A default symbol search model is applied to objects obtained by dlopen(3X), and this is described in the following sections.
-However, the mode of a dlopen(3X), combined with the attributes of the objects that make up the process, provide for alternative symbol search models.
+If an object acquired by dlopen(3DL) refers to a global symbol, the runtime linker must locate this symbol from the pool of objects that make up the process.
+In the absence of direct binding, a default symbol search model is applied to objects obtained by dlopen(3DL), and this is described in the following sections.
+However, the mode of a dlopen(3DL), combined with the attributes of the objects that make up the process, provide for alternative symbol search models.